 - And ‘’The Drunken Ghost’’ by Neel Rana (me) still less famous*

-Reading some of the best works of famous horror writers like Edgar Allan Poe, Shirley Jackson, H.P Lovecraft and Stephen King, etc. will help you a lot in understanding the craft and techniques of writing a great horror short story.
+Reading some of the best works of famous horror writers like Edgar Allan Poe, Shirley Jackson, H.P Lovecraft and Stephen King, etc. will help you a lot in understanding the craft and techniques of writing a great horror story.

 Now let’s begin